the-vtex-files/the-vtex-files.github.io/discovery.md

 It felt as if a plug was pulled from a sink and my consciousness drained out.
 I could watch cerebral matter, bone splinters and body fluids spattering through the air, onto the golden shimmering cereal and his muscular body.
 Somehow still functioning, I must have lost it or died and entered a parallel universe, either way, there was no other choice than being game for it.
 Strange how impeccable the mind works after a sudden burst of violence.
 Just being slaughtered, I didn't want to show any weakness, how would it have benefited the situation anyway?
 I was naked.<br>
 "What message? was that the fucking message? who is the sender?"<br>
 "no, listen, the msg contains documents that are beyond any subjective interests.
 You created them, your past you.
 Your language was different then though, lots of noise you were talking LOL"<br>
-He told me that my memory had been erased without clarifying the circumstances, and the longer I was talking to Divock the more my stable reality crumbled.
-But wasn't I yearning for that ever since being trapped in this nauseating undisturbed rural idyll?
+He told me that my memory had been erased without clarifying the circumstances.
+The longer I was talking to Divock the more my stable reality crumbled, but wasn't I yearning for that ever since being trapped in this nauseating undisturbed rural idyll?
 Now, trembling with fear for my life and totally freaked out by the imminent revelation, I asked for file transfer.

 "I will put the folder on ur harddrive.
-Are you sure you can READ its contents? the interpretation of noise requires plenty of skill. hooman skill. maybe u have regained some after our encounter"<br> What the hell was this?
-A redacted jumble of fragments, lossless compressed cropped images, some of them plain noise, a 'README' with hastily gathered commands ..<br> "You encrypted some of the graphics as a precautionary measure, you saw it coming, realizing that the outcome of this project will be catastropic."<br> There was also a plain text file named 'John', and after quickly perusing it seemed as I've briefly discussed matter of classified material, was this some sort of a new secret biological weapon?  "that is from a conversation with John Dyson in 2019, you know John, he serves on the dark side atm."<br>
+Are you sure you can READ its contents? the interpretation of noise requires plenty of skill. hooman skill. maybe u have regained some after our encounter"<br>
+What the hell was this?
+A jumble of fragments, lossless compressed cropped images, some of them plain noise, a 'README' with a list of commands ..<br>
+"You encrypted some of the graphics as a precautionary measure, you saw it coming, realizing that the outcome of this state-run project will be catastropic."<br>
+There was also a plain text file named 'John', and after perusing it seemed as I've discussed classified material, about some kind of untraceable plague.<br>
+"that is from a conversation with John Dyson in 2019, you know John, he serves on the bright side atm."<br>

-John Dyson, that name somehow rang a bell, but I couldn't tell when or where i've heard it before. maybe a colleague? or my man
+John Dyson, that name rang a bell, but I couldn't tell when or where i've heard it before.

+that was last year.

+Divock
+spectre
+wind, weather, clouds

-Divock wind spirit, wind and weather, clouds wind= allegory for wild hunt one wolf followed by many wolfs those creatures double performance : on the one hand fostering on the other destructive. rain good, on the other bad eating the ears, or male /female beget (2)
+wind= allegory for wild hunt
+one wolf followed by many wolfs not alien , they are natives those creatures double performance : on the one hand fostering on the other destructive. rain good, on the other bad eating the ears, or male /female beget (2)